juju-solutions/charmguardian/README.md

 * When testing a bundle, if multiple deployments are included in the bundle file, one is selected randomly and tests are run against that deployment.
 This may change or be configurable in the future.

-## TODO

-* Add Fetchers for more url and repo types
-* Add support for testing at specific revisions (other than just HEAD)
-* Add tests